General University-wide Resources

 Grad Students

-1. For Georgetown Law
+1. Georgetown Law

 • RISE Program: RISE is designed to serve incoming JD students from backgrounds historically underrepresented in law school and the legal profession, including but not limited to underrepresented racial, ethnic, geographic, socioeconomic, and first generation college backgrounds.

-2. For GU School of Medicine
+2. GU School of Medicine (GUSOM)

-• ARCHES Program: Academy for Research, Clinical, and Health Equity Scholarship (ARCHES) Program is designed to help promising undergraduate students strengthen their research and clinical skills.
+• ARCHES Program: The Academy for Research, Clinical, and Health Equity Scholarship (ARCHES) Program is designed to help promising undergraduate students strengthen their research and clinical skills.

-3. For McCourt School of Public Policy
+3. McCourt School of Public Policy

 • NUF Program: National Urban Fellows develops accomplished and courageous professionals of all ethnic and racial backgrounds, particularly people of color and women, to be leaders and change agents in the public and non profit sectors, with a strong commitment to social justice and equity.